oesteban/hcph-sops/docs/data-management/qaqc-criteria.md

 - [ ] Check for strong polarized structure in the crown.
     Exclude the session if the polarized structure is prolonged throughout a majority of the scan and if the blocks are particularly pronounced.
+- [ ] Check for prolonged dark deflections accompanied by peaks in the FD trace as a sign for motion outbursts.
+    Exclude the session in case the prolonged dark deflections cover more than half of the scan duration.

 #### Group report
 - [ ] If they are not excluded yet, re-inspect the individual visual report of the three scans with the highest mean FD and double-check that the data does not fall into one of the [exclusion criteria](#functional-mri).